 - If false, the request does not go through the url referenced proxy.

 - If true, the request goes through the url referenced proxy.

 In addition, Esri provides three proxies, each targeting a specific server-side platform: ASP.NET, Java/JSP, and PHP.
 Download and deploy the appropriate proxy for your platform from GitHub.
-Also, see the Using the proxy and Setting up a proxy with Web AppBuilder examples from the blog post.
+Also, see the Using the proxy examples.